Visual Tools

 Find ways to visualize your content.
 Creates custom layouts, colors, and connections based on your topic.
 Perfect for when you want maximum creative freedom.

-The Learning Science Behind Diagram Anything
+The Learning Science

 See Richard Mayers work on the power of visualisations, such as diagramming bike pumps.